 Home to eight unique mammal species found only on the islands, including the island fox and deer mouse, you’ll find solitude and beauty on Channel Islands National Park.
-It takes about an hour to reach the closest island, Anacapa, from the Channel Islands Harbor in Oxnard.
-It’s the second largest of the eight Channel Islands.

-“I would encourage everyone to go,” says Rebekah Evans, executive director of Ventura County Lodging Association, who learned to scuba dive off the islands.
+“I would encourage everyone to go,” says Rebekah Evans, former executive director of Ventura County Lodging Association, who learned to scuba dive off the islands.
 “You can go for the day or take a dinner cruise around the island and see whales.
 What I love is our captains are so aware of our animals.
 They’ll even spot whales with babies.”

 No one lives on the islands today, but the Island Chumash people inhabited them for thousands of years, making tomols, a type of plank canoe, to navigate between islands.
 Human remains dating back more than 13,000 years were discovered on Santa Rosa island in 1959, making them some of North America’s oldest ever found.

 Stretching five miles, Anacapa Island is 14 miles from Ventura but feels worlds away.
 In fact, it’s so isolated from the mainland that the Anacapa deer mouse and two types of plants are only found on Anacapa.
 It’s a popular spot for harbor seals and California sea lions to rest and breed.
 And the island’s iconic lighthouse, first lit in 1932, was the last permanent lighthouse built on the West Coast.

 Santa Rosa is the second largest island in California at approximately 53,000 acres, and its 40 nautical miles from Ventura.
 While it is teeming with life, some of its inhabitants date back to the Pleistocene era like the the Santa Rosa Island subspecies of the Torrey pine, one of the rarest pines in the world.